A full race report is coming soon. Meanwhile, here are the results from our timing company, Albany Running Exchange.

 |25K||Masters Women||Audrey Balander||2:33:06||2010|

 Course records prior to 2010, for the old course including the Searsburg Road section

-Volunteering for the Finger Lakes 50s can be great fun.
+Volunteering for the Finger Lakes 50s can be fun.
+It’s a great way to make friends and get you psyched to run your first ultra if you’re new to the scene.
 The race depends on a core of 50 to 60 volunteers to help with the race.
-To find out more: Volunteer at the Finger Lakes 50s.
+To find out more, please see: Volunteer at the Finger Lakes 50s.